 parent of KWI 2016 graduate-Blake Hawkins

-Education and training is only cost effective if it gets you the job to pay it off.
+Education and training is only cost effective if it enables you to secure the career you seek.
 College students are graduating in droves with little to no career outlook and enormous debt to overcome.
-The American Welding Society reports that by 2018, the US shortage of welders will reach 300,000 due to retiring welders.
 KWI offers lifetime job placement assistance meaning after you child graduates our team will continue to help find employment.
 KWI’s Certified Combo Pipe Program has placed 100% of graduates in their first job averaging over $30/hour.
 The average combo pipe grad pays off their KWI tuition within one year of graduating.

 Kentucky Welding Institute is both an American Welding Society (AWS) Accredited Testing Facility and a National Center for Construction, Education, and Research (NCCER) Training Facility.
 The curriculum and classroom pacing was all designed by a certified teacher of the Educational Professional Standards Board.
-Your welder will get the benefit of 20 years of industry experience from lead instructor and AWS Certified Welding Educator, Ashley Applegate.
+Your welder will get the benefit of 20 years of industry experience from Director of Training and AWS Certified Welding Educator, Ashley Applegate.

 24 week Time Commitment